lmcaron/LCDmenu/README.md

 Use 2 buttons right/left to navigate
 and 2 buttons up/down to set values displayed

-You need to install these two libraries
+You need to install these two libraries:
 - LiquidCrystal
 - Pushbutton by Pololu